 You can find all our Tri Tip Recipes at Hey Grill Hey!

 Follow the recipe below and let’s make this tri tip recipe together!
 I’m all about helping you make better BBQ, feed the people you love, and become a BBQ hero.
 If you want to see more of my recipes, tips, and behind-the-scenes action, follow along on my social channels.
 You can find me on Instagram, Facebook, and YouTube!

 - 1 2-3 pound tri tip roast (fat cap and silverskin removed (may be done already by your butcher))

 - 2 Tablespoons Beef Seasoning (or equal parts salt, pepper, and garlic powder)

 - 1 sprig rosemary

-Season the tri tip on all sides and place in the smoker.
-Close the lid and smoke until the internal temperature reads 120 degrees F for a rare roast, 127 for a medium rare roast, 133 for a medium roast, 140 for a medium well roast, or 150 for a well done roast.
+- Place in the tri tip directly on the grill grates of your smoker.
+Close the lid and smoke until the internal temperature is within 5-10 degrees of your target final temperature (115 degrees F for a rare roast, 125 for a medium rare roast, 135 for a medium roast, 145 for a medium well roast, or 150 for a well done roast).

 - Preheat a cast iron skillet for searing.
 When your tri tip is near the correct internal temperature, preheat a cast iron skillet over high heat.
 Remove your tri tip from the smoker.

 - Sear the tri tip.
 Put 2-3 tablespoons of butter into the cast iron skillet and let it melt.
 Drop in the sprig of rosemary and then place the tri tip into the sizzling butter.
 Sear the tri tip for 2-3 minutes per side, spooning the butter and rosemary over the steak as it cooks.